Sonukr/react-gitbook/lectures/02-further-react-info/10-Unidirectional-Data-Flow.md

   1. The filtered list of fruits
   2. The value of the filter

-### Component heirarchy
+### Component hierarchy

 I have two sibling components (components at the same level of the tree/app) that need to be aware of each other's data.
 Specifically, the list component needs to only show the fruits that match the filter value.
 So I need to get data from one sibling to another.
 Something like this:

 ![basic data flow needed](./assets/fruit-filter-data.png)

-How to achieve this though?
+How to achieve this, though?
 Using unidrectional data flow, of course!
 If I create a container component to hold both the filter value and the filtered list, I can hoist the state to the container so it's available to all the children.
 It will then be trivial to display it in the child components.
 The data will flow like this:

 ![unidirectional approach](./assets/fruit-list-unidirectional.png)